gabortill/javascipt-style-guide/README.md

-## JSHint
+## JSCS
-Always use JSHint.
+Always use JSCS.

 **why?**

-JSHint is a great tool to detect errors and potential problems in JavaScript code and to enforce your coding conventions.
+JSCS is a code style linter for programmatically enforcing your style guide.

 **[⬆ back to top](#table-of-contents)**